System Configuration API

 import type { ExtendGraphqlSchema } from '@keystone-next/types';

-config option allows you to extend the GraphQL API which is generated by Keystone based on your schema definition.
+The extendGraphqlSchema config option allows you to extend the GraphQL API which is generated by Keystone based on your schema definition.

-It has a TypeScript type of ExtendGraphqlSchema
+It has a TypeScript type of ExtendGraphqlSchema.

-In general you will use the function graphQLSchemaExtension({ typeDefs, resolvers })
+In general you will use the function graphQLSchemaExtension({ typeDefs, resolvers }) to create your schema extension.

 import { config, graphQLSchemaExtension } from '@keystone-next/keystone/schema';export default config({extendGraphqlSchema: graphQLSchemaExtension({ typeDefs, resolvers }),/* ... */});

-See the schema extension guide for more details on how to use graphQLSchemaExtension()
+See the schema extension guide for more details on how to use graphQLSchemaExtension() to extend your GraphQL API.

 files

-Keystone supports file handling via the file
+Keystone supports file handling via the file field type.

 In order to use this field type you need to configure Keystone with information about where your files will be stored and served from.